 - Bake at 350 degrees F for 25-30 minutes, until the eggs are set and the edges are golden brown.

-- Let cool, remove the muffins from the pan and top with some hot sauce and fresh herbs if desired.
+- Let cool, remove the muffins from the pan and top with some hot sauce or buffalo sauce and fresh herbs if desired.

 How good do those look?
 Trust me, they are amazing.
 Perfect for a quick, healthy, low-carb breakfast.